Riley House I

-Built in 1976 for a small young family, this 1,300-square-foot, solar heated house is tall with a long gable roof, dormers, central chimney, and overall bilateral symmetry offset by asymmetrical parts.
+Built for a small young family, this solar heated house is tall with a long gable roof, dormers, central chimney, and overall bilateral symmetry offset by asymmetrical parts.
 It makes allusions to colonial houses and indigenous New England cottages, but was conceived as vernacular with contemporary translation.
 The first floor, entered through a greenhouse, contained a large open space for dining, living and a kitchen, with three bedrooms on the second and third floors.

 By 1986, the family had grown, and a new, symmetrical wing added a formal entertainment retreat to the informal family house.
 A new master bedroom cantilevers over the living room.
 There was more comfort in the living spaces, such as baseboard heat under window seats, a fireplace for atmosphere, and elegant windows facing everywhere but south.
 The addition also provides places for repose, such as a sitting room corner nestled in the master bedroom.